stovepipe/PyBer_Analysis/README.md

 ### Analysis identified three business recommendations to the CEO for addressing disparities among the city types.

-    1. We recommend that PyBer explore ways to reduce the number of drivers in Urban cities.
+    1. Recommended that PyBer explore ways to reduce the number of drivers in Urban cities.
 With so many drivers, PyBer has oversupplied the urban market, diminishing returns for drivers.
-    2. We also recommend that PyBer explore ways to increase the number of drivers in Rural cities.
+    2. Recommended that PyBer explore ways to increase the number of drivers in Rural cities.
 In its current state, Pyber has undersupplied the rural market so much so that the drivers who do operate in rural settings show significant returns for the driver's time.
-    3. The final recommendation based on this anlysis is to adjust operations across all three city types to reflect the ratio of rides to drivers as shown in the Suburban city type.
-The suburban Average Fare per Driver is still higher than the Average Fare per Ride, incentivizing drivers with positive returns, while efficiently meeting market demand.
+    3. Final recommendation is to adjust operations across all three city types to reflect the ratio of rides to drivers as shown in the Suburban city type.
+The suburban Average Fare per Driver is still higher than the Average Fare per Ride, incentivizing drivers with positive returns, while efficiently meeting market demand for PyBer.